12 Different Types of Squirrels in the US

 Abert’s squirrel, often known as the tassel-eared squirrel, is possibly the cutest animal on the list.

-The nuts from the Ponderosa Pine found in their native habitat of Colorado, New Mexico, Arizona, Utah, and sections of Wyoming are their favored meal.
+The nuts of the Ponderosa Pine, found in their native habitats of Colorado, New Mexico, Arizona, Utah, and sections of Wyoming, are their favored meal.

-These Types of Squirrels in the US feed on the bark and buds of the trees, as well as a fungus that thrives on the trees, in addition to nuts.
+These Types of Squirrels in the US feed on the bark and buds of trees, a fungus that thrives on the trees, and nuts.

-While the Abert’s squirrel has a distinguishing coat in the winter, they lose their attractive ear tufts and fluffy coats and wear relatively short brownish-gray hair in the summer.
+While the Abert’s squirrel has a distinguishing coat in the winter, it loses its attractive ear tufts and fluffy coat in the summer and wears relatively short brownish-gray hair.

 10. Thirteen-lined Ground Squirrel